klauseduard/under-over-models/chapters/09-ai-people-theory-practice.md

 3. **Control structures** that maintain system stability while enabling adaptation
 4. **Boundary interfaces** that define appropriate domains for human and AI decision-making

-These cybernetic principles provide a theoretical foundation for understanding how AI integration affects organizational dynamics and offer practical guidance for designing human-AI systems that leverage the complementary strengths of both human and artificial intelligence.
+These cybernetic principles provide a theoretical foundation for understanding how AI integration affects individuals' adaptation capabilities and offer practical guidance for designing human-AI systems that leverage the complementary strengths of both human and artificial intelligence while supporting human development and agency.

 ### 9.3.3 AI Management Science